OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    separate batch.
 Table and periodic events in the same batch are rejected.

 Receipt (`nrRecibo`) and batch protocol are stored separately on each event.
+Do not regenerate an event that is already sent or accepted; Wave 1 only supports inclusion (`tpOper` 1).
 D-1106 and D-1121 are only flagged on the company in this version; they are not generated yet.

 ## Homologation checklist (Wave 1)